kinjisato/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+### HOG and classifier
+Maybe, there are many parameter combinations of HOG, spatial, hist...for feature extraction.
+And some combinations would give high accuracy for classifier.
+(This is from my evaluation results) If I have much time to check and evaluate the performance of parameter combination, that would be good.
+But, actualy, it is difficult to search all of the parameter combination.
+Is there any more effectie search for choosing paramter values?

+### Sliding window
+Usualy, I use Mac for my work.
+But, when I need to do some work that requires more computation performance, I use Windows PC.
+Is there any problem when I use pickle file in Mac, that was saved in Windows PC?
+Because as I explained above, when I run my sliding window, sometimes the result was much different.
+(My LinerSVC had 99% accuracy...)

+I don't have so much experience of this sliding window search.
+It was very difficult to decide window size and start and stop positions.
+So, I used x1.0 to x 3.0 size of windows, and combined all for heat map.
+But maybe, these many boxes would increase the computation cost.
+And maybe, too much windows would make false positives.
+So, I'd like to reduce the number of sliding windows.
+And my strong filter would make the detection robust, but sometimes loose white car.
+How can I improve?